ZayJII/Tea-auto-send-bot/README.md

      -input delay per transaction in second

      -input how much token you send example 0.00001
+   3. Edit a file called `address.txt` add as many wallet addresses as possible

+   if you dont use your own wallet list, use no.3 to generate wallet and restart `node tea.js`

   If the address content in address.txt is less than the transaction amount, it will be sent to the existing address repeatedly until the request is met.